 2021 is predicted to be pivotal in the adoption of immersive technologies, according to the Capgemini Research Institute, which outlined four strategies for overcoming the challenge of integrating enterprise immersive tech:

 - Develop centralized business models that promote and manage your organization’s immersive technology investment

 - Invest in an in-house team to enable future adoption

 - Determine the right use case for you business to provide lasting value and support for employees

 - Prepare your IT infrastructure to integrate immersive technology with existing technologies.

 As models of what it means to be at work undergo constant change, now is the time to establish stabilizing workflows that continue to engage employees while attracting new hires.
-Immersive technologies are already finding functionality in enterprise environments, and with the coming evolution of the network thanks to 5G and the convergence with AI, these technologies are banding together to remake the workplace experience.
+Immersive technologies are already finding functionality in enterprise environments, and with the coming evolution of the network thanks to 5G and the convergence with AI, these technologies are banding together to remake the workplace experience in positive ways.